credwood/SportsBot/README.md

 model = train(
     dataset, # either `Conversation` obects or templates question, # a string eg "Q1".
-Used for confusion matrix generation but can be easily customized for generic data. validation_set=None, # not necessary if `eval_between_epochs` set to False validation_labels=None, # not necessary if `eval_between_epochs` set to False labels_dict=label_dict, # default is dict for all labels for all five questions model=GPT2LMHeadModel, # can be any instantiated GPT2 model tokenizer=GPT2Tokenizer, # can be any instantiated GPT2 tokenizer batch_size=1, # can't go higher with Colab epochs=4, # used for gradient accumulaton because of batch size constraints on Colab lr=2e-5, #learning rate
+Used for confusion matrix generation but can be easily customized. validation_set=None, # not necessary if `eval_between_epochs` set to False validation_labels=None, # not necessary if `eval_between_epochs` set to False labels_dict=label_dict, # default is dict for all labels for all five questions, but you should make your own (see below) model=GPT2LMHeadModel, # can be any instantiated GPT2 model tokenizer=GPT2Tokenizer, # can be any instantiated GPT2 tokenizer batch_size=1, # this is used for gradient accumulation, not batch size because of Colab GPU memory limitations epochs=4,
+    lr=2e-5, #learning rate
-    max_seq_len=1024, # base this on size of model word embedding warmup_steps=5000, # scheduler warm up steps
+    max_seq_len=1024, # base this on size of model's word embedding warmup_steps=5000, # scheduler warm up steps
     gpt2_type="gpt2", # specify which GPT-2 model
     device="cuda",
-    output_dir=".", # directory in which to save checkpointed model weights output_prefix="gpt2_fintune", # file name of checkpointed model weights save_model_on_epoch=True,
-    eval_between_epochs=True, # if `True`, will save a json file of validation statistics validation_file="validation", # name of validation file
+    output_dir=".", # directory in which to save checkpointed model weights output_prefix="gpt2_fintune", # set file name of checkpointed model weights save_model_on_epoch=True, # True if you want to save checkpointed weights after each epoch eval_between_epochs=True, # if True, will save a json file of validation statistics after each epoch validation_file="validation", # name of validation file
-    download=True, # if `model` parameter is an instantiated model, set to False else pre-trained model weights and tokenizer provided by Huggingface will be downloaded foreign_data=False, # True if dataset is not a list of `Conversation` objects plot_loss=True, # will plot loss and accuracy for validation and fine-tuning datasets for each epoch, will save the figure as `f"loss_accuracy_graph_{output_prefix}.png"` prompt=None, # if dataset is not a list of `Conversation` objects, provide prompt for label masking )
+    download=True, # if `model` parameter is an instantiated model, set to False else pre-trained model weights and tokenizer provided by Huggingface will be downloaded foreign_data=False, # True if dataset is not a list of `Conversation` objects plot_loss=True, # will plot loss and accuracy for validation and fine-tuning datasets for each epoch, will save the figure as `f"loss_accuracy_graph_{output_prefix}.png"` prompt=None, # if dataset is not a list of `Conversation` objects, must provide the prompt used in order to mask label tokens
+)

 ```